CopernicaMarketingSoftware/Documentation/Mailerq/delivery-limits.md

 Sending large volumes of email messages can be tricky: receiving domains often set limits on the amount of messages or connections they accept.
-In order to adjust your email delivery to these limits, MailerQ allows you to set delivery limits.
+In order to adjust your email delivery to these restrictions, MailerQ allows you to set delivery limits for the maximum number of simultaneous connections, maximum number of messages per minute and maximum number of new connections per minute.

-You can set these limits globally in the config file or on a per domain basis in the management console or by directly adding them to the database.
+You can set these limits globally in the configuration file and on a per domain basis in the management console or by directly adding them to the database.

-## Configuring limits

-MailerQ can set specific throttling settings for individual domains.
-The maximum number of simultaneous connections, maximum number of messages per minute and maximum number of new connections per minute can all be set for specific domains.
-This makes it possible to have different limits for mails sent to, for example gmail.com and hotmail.com.

 We will start with the global/default limits and will get into the domain specific settings later in this article.

-## Global settings
+## Global delivery limits

 Global settings are the default settings MailerQ falls back on when there are no domain specific limits set.
 These limits can be set in the MailerQ configuration file